yvishal519/Algorithms/algoexpert.io/questions/Binary_Search.md

-## Balanced Bracket
+## Binary Search

 #### Problem Statement

-Write a function that takes in a string made up of brackets `("(","[","{",")","]", and "}")` and other optional characters.
-The function should return a boolean representing whether or not the string is balanced in regards to brackets.
-A string is said to be balanced if it has as many opening brackets of a given type as it has closing brackets of that type and if no bracket is unmatched.
-Note that a closing bracket cannot match a corresponding opening bracket that comes after it.
-Similarly, brackets cannot overlap each other as in `"[(])"`.

-`Sample input:"([])(){}(())()()"
+Write a function that takes in a sorted array of integers as well as a target integer.
+The function should use the Binary Search algorithm to nd if the target number is contained in the array and should return its index if it is, otherwise -1.

+Sample input: [0, 1, 21, 33, 45, 45, 61, 71, 72, 73], 33

-Sample output: True (it is balanced)`
+Sample output: 3